Dreaming of your first trip to Hawaii? Let me show you exactly how to plan a trip to Hawaii like a pro!

 Best Hawaii Travel Apps

 If you want to do a circle tour of Oahu, this driving app is an affordable way to learn about places on Oahu while going at your own pace.
+Find the best prices here.

 If you’re heading to the Big Island, you might want to get this Hawaii Volcanoes National Park driving app so you can do a self-guided tour while learning about Hawaiian history and culture.
+Find the best prices here.

 10. Hawaii Packing List